 But when you are in Jasper, it is very worthwhile to consider a wildlife spotting tour as a dedicated experience.

-We did an evening tour and saw a plethora of wildlife, including a coyote that ran across the road right in front of our van, a bald eagle, a mountain goat, lots of bighorn sheep, an elk, black bear, and a grizzly that ran alongside our van for almost 15 minutes.
+We did an evening tour and saw a plethora of wildlife, including a coyote that ran across the road right in front of our van, a bald eagle, a mountain goat, lots of bighorn sheep, an elk, and black bear.

 With large windows in the minivans, it is easy to view wildlife safely, and take photos.
 You’ll also learn a lot about the region, the wildlife, and how wildlife is protected within the park.